-Our program is designed to assist those who are willing and desiring to "put in the work" to regain independence for their children.
-We screen many calls daily from people seeking assistance.
+Our program is designed to assist those willing and desiring to "put in the work" to regain independence for their children.
+We receive many calls daily from people seeking assistance.
 Eligible families (guests) are then participants in our Interfaith Hospitality Network (IHN).

 Our transitional housing program is designed for guests who may need extra time to take care of obstacles that will hinder them from entering into permanent housing.
 Some of these obstacles are outstanding debt with utility companies, cost of deposits, and etc. A guest that has successfully completed the IHN Program may apply for transitional housing in hopes to extend their stay and continue receiving case management services.